United Airlines Flight 93: Aftermath

 Beamer's final words, "let's roll", became a national catchphrase.
 The Port Authority of New York and New Jersey changed the name of Newark's airport from Newark International Airport to Newark Liberty International Airport and a flag now flies over Terminal A's Gate A17.
 Flight 93 has been the subject of various films and documentaries including The Flight That Fought Back, Flight 93, and the feature film United 93.
+A 60-minute documentary titled I Missed Flight 93 aired on the History Channel around early 2006, featuring interviews with Flight 93 regular Frank Robertazzi; painter Daniel Belardinelli whose uncle, William Cashman, died on the flight; and flight surgeon Heather Ogle who was booked in seat 1A next to Jarrah.

-Flight number 93 was retired by United Airlines after the hijacking.
-It was reported in May 2011 that United was reactivating flight numbers 93 and 175 as a codeshare operated by Continental, sparking an outcry from some in the media and the labor union representing United pilots.
-United said the reactivation was a mistake and said the numbers were "inadvertently reinstated", and would not be reactivated.
+United Airlines retired the flight numbers 93 and 175 after the attacks.
+It was reported in May 2011 that the company was reactivating them as a codeshare operated by Continental Airlines, sparking an outcry from some in the media and the labor union representing United pilots.
+United said the numbers had been "inadvertently reinstated" and would not be reactivated.

-Possible targets

-The intended target of Flight93 has never been definitively confirmed.
-However, investigators have said there is high probability that the most likely target was the United States Capitol.